GUADALUPE MOUNTAINS trip

 Loving County's tiny county seat of Mentone.

-Ruined pavement probably on US 285 near Orla, TX.
+Ruined pavement probably on US 285 near Orla, Texas.

 This has to be RM 652.
 The mountain range in the background has to be the Guadalupe Mountains.